herereadthis/timballisto/google/README.md

 * Find the link to "Credentials" to create a new "Service Account Key."
 * Then find the link to "Enable" and click on that
 * Create a new service account, probably "Project > Owner" and give it an account name.
 Choose "JSON" key type and create.
+* Save these credentials; **do not save in version control!**
+* Create and name a new spreadsheet.
+Make a note of its ID, which you can find in the URL.
+* Find the button to share.
+Add the email that is included in the credentials JSON.